 Best Mac workstation for business

-Let’s be clear, here: the iMac specced above costs $14,727 on Apple’s website.
-That’s clearly an outrageous proposition for any business that’s not swimming in cash, but if you need the convenience of an all-in-one that packs power, this is Apple’s best Mac workstation for business.
+Let’s be clear, here: the iMac specced above costs almost $5,000 on Apple’s website - and that's just for the base model, which can be extensively expanded.
+That’s clearly an expensive proposition for any business that’s not swimming in cash, but if you need the convenience of an all-in-one that packs incredible power, this is Apple’s best Mac workstation for business.
 Whether you would be better suited to the company’s newer Mac Pro is another question.
 If you do drop some serious cash on the iMac Pro, you may as well spec it to the hilt because it’s extremely difficult to repair – scoring a lowly three out of 10 for repairability from iFixit – so you would be stuck with its internals for some time to come.

 Read the full review: iMac Pro